Google Pixel vs iPhone Unique Features — 2024/2025

 - Many more accessories are available for iPhones — screen protectors, cases, etc. Whether online or in stores, 70% of the offerings are for Apple phones, and 30% are “other”, of which Google phones are a fraction.

 - Apple AirPods / AirPods Pro work better.
 You get 3D sound and they seem to remain connected more reliably.
 I also like how it auto-transitions between my computer (an Apple one) and the iPhone.
+There are more options for iPhones in general.

 - Airdrop.
 It has been out for ages, and there’s no equivalent on Android that makes it quite as easy as on the iPhone.

 - Handoff.
 The copy-paste between Mac OS and iOS is kind of magic.
+(There are aftermarket solutions for Android but I haven’t tested them recently.)

 - Easier to access customer support — if you have an Apple Store nearby, and they’re all over the world in major cities.
 The Google Pixel return process (mine had a fault) was a bit annoying, as I didn’t have the option of going to a store.